Monty Williams: New Orleans Hornets / Pelicans (2010–2015)

+Oklahoma City Thunder (2015–2016)

 On June 29, 2015, Williams became the associate head coach of the Oklahoma City Thunder.
 On June 1, 2016, it was announced that Williams would not return with the Thunder.

+Philadelphia 76ers (2018–2019)

 On June 4, 2018, Brett Brown announced that Williams would join his staff in Philadelphia as the lead assistant coach, his first coaching job in two seasons.